Damansara, Selangor

 Damansara is a suburb in Petaling Jaya, a mukim in Petaling District, as well as a parliamentary constituency in Selangor, Malaysia.
 It is named after the Damansara River which flows nearby.
 It is one of the most densely populated areas in Malaysia.
 According to the 2000 Census of Malaysia, it was the second-largest district subdivision in Malaysia in terms of population with 453,420 residents.

 Definition

 The area defined as Damansara has changed over time.

-The mukim (commune/sub-district) of Damansara, being part of Klang before 1974, covered the state capital Shah Alam, Subang Jaya, Bandar Sunway, Kelana Jaya, Kota Kemuning and parts of Putra Heights.
+During colonial era, and until 1974, the mukim (commune/sub-district) of Damansara, being part of Klang before 1974, covered the state capital Shah Alam, Subang Jaya, Bandar Sunway, Kelana Jaya, Kota Kemuning and parts of Putra Heights.
 It was named after the Damansara River which flows through the commune.
-The mukim of Damansara therefore roughly corresponds to the parliamentary constituencies of Shah Alam, Subang and Kota Raja.
+The mukim of Damansara, transferred to the new Petaling District in February 1974, roughly corresponds to the parliamentary constituencies of Shah Alam, Subang and Kota Raja.